Cassandra - Lab 2

 Set up a try-with-resources block, inside the

-that is responsible for dependency injection and managing resources -
+mainmethod, to manage the Jakarta EESeContainerthat is responsible for dependency injection and managing resources -

 Create a user instance using the builder of the

-class with some data inside thetry
+Personclass with some data inside thetrystatement -

 Obtain an instance of